MaxBamberger/DataScienceProjects/film-success-classifier/README.md

-# Fame or Flop: Predicting Film success using Feature Engineering, Natural Language Processing (LDA) and GradientBoosting
+# Fame or Flop: Predicting a Film's Success Using historical data, Natural Language Processing (LDA) and Machine Learning

 Hollywood is a ruthless business that, if played right, can make you rich and famous.
 But the stakes are high:
 70% of movies that are made have a negative ROI..
 Meaning they lose money for the original production studios